-To connect an external display or projector with a DVI connection to your computer:
+To connect an external display or projector with a DVI connector to your computer:

-- 1 Turn on the external display or projector. - 2 Make sure the display cable is connected to the external projector or display. - 3 Connect the display cable to your PowerBook.
-Your PowerBook automatically detects the external display. - 4 Adjust the resolution on the external display using the Displays pane of System Preferences or the Displays icon in the menu bar.
+- 1 Turn on the external display or projector. - 2 Connect the DVI display cable to your Mini-DVI to DVI Adapter, and then connect the adapter to your PowerBook.
+Your PowerBook automatically detects the external display. - 3 Adjust the resolution on the external display by using the Displays pane of System Preferences or by using the Displays icon in the menu bar.